open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 Next, you'll use a [OpenTelemetry .NET Automatic Instrumentation](../automatic) to instrument the application at launch time.
-While you can [configure .NET Automatic Instrumentation][] in a number of ways, the steps below uses Unix-shell or PowerShell scripts.
+While you can [configure .NET Automatic Instrumentation][] in a number of ways, the steps below use Unix-shell or PowerShell scripts.

 > **Note**: PowerShell commands require elevated (administrator) privileges.